johnnovak/gridmonger-site/source/moving-around.rst

 your :kbd:`NumLock` key affects how the numeric keypad functions.
 Modes work in a very similar way.

-There are *four navigation modes*; as we'll see, these different modes have implications on other shortcuts as well.
+There are *four navigation modes*, and as you'll see, these different modes have implications on other shortcuts as well.
 Then there are some further *special modes* for advanced editing, these are discussed in the :doc:`advanced-editing` chapter.

 Common navigation keys